Chicken Pastilla (Morocco)

 More recently, it has been spread by emigrants in France, Israel, and North America.

-The chicken pastilla was traditionally made with pigeons (squab), but today shredded chicken is used more frequently.
+The chicken pastilla was traditionally made with squab (young pigeon), but today shredded chicken is more often used.

 It combines sweet and savory flavors; crispy layers of werqa, flavorful meat slowly cooked in broth and spices then shredded, and a crunchy layer of toasted and ground almonds, cinnamon, and powdered sugar.